Premium Balkans in Depth

 Day 15

-BelgradeStart your day with a guided walking tour and discover all that Belgrade has to offer including Republic Square, Knez Mihailova Street which is lined with historic buildings and Kalemegdan Park and the Belgrade Fortress where the Danube and Sava Rivers meet.
-Immerse yourself in the town’s rich history and perhaps ask your local guide for suggestions on where to experience the best night life in the Balkans as Belgrade is known for its party scene.
-This afternoon is yours to explore your way, perhaps with a visit to the city market or Nikola Tesla Museum or by catching a trolleybus to Zemun - a bohemian, village like neighbourhood that’s known for its cafes and fish restaurants along the riverside promenade.
-This evening, join your group for a traditional dinner in the bohemian Skadarska quarter to celebrate the penultimate night of your trip.
+BelgradeStart your day with a guided walking tour and discover the best of Belgrade, from Republic Square and Knez Mihailova Street to Kalemegam Park and the Belgrade Fortress, where the Danube and Sava Rivers meet.
+Feel free to ask your local guide for tips on experiencing the city’s lively night life as Belgrade is known for its party scene.
+This afternoon is free, so you might like to visit the city market or catch a trolleybus to Zemun – a bohemian neighbourhood known for its cafes and fish restaurants along the riverside promenade.
+Tonight, join your group for a traditional dinner in the bohemian Skadarska quarter.

 Meals: Breakfast Dinner -